SadikshyaBashyal/Hangman-Game/README.md

 For testing all components together in a single file, use the `test.py` file located in the `Testing_phase` directory.
 This file contains all the modular components combined into one file for easier testing and debugging.

 This modular structure makes the code easy to understand, maintain, and extend while providing a complete, feature-rich Hangman game experience.

+## 📸 Screenshot Feature

+The `Screenshot-Feature` directory contains the same modular Hangman game code but with an additional screenshot functionality.
+This version includes:

+- **Built-in Screenshot Capture**: Press `F12` during gameplay to capture a screenshot
+- **Automatic Screenshot Directory**: Screenshots are automatically saved to a `screenshots` folder
+- **Timestamped Filenames**: Each screenshot is saved with a unique timestamp
+- **Same Core Gameplay**: All original features and functionality remain unchanged

+The screenshot feature is implemented in the main game loop and allows players to capture memorable moments or document their gameplay.
+Screenshots are saved in PNG format and can be used for documentation, sharing, or creating tutorials.

+To use the screenshot feature:
+1. Run the game normally
+2. During gameplay, press `F12` to capture a screenshot
+3. Check the `screenshots` folder for your captured images